 11/16/20 a.
-Date notice filed: 11,10,20
+Date notice filed:

-6. A copy of the community outreach notice containing the time, place, and subject matter of the meeting, including the proposed address of the ME or MTC was mailed at least seven (7) calendar days prior to the community outreach meeting to abutters of the proposed address, and residents within 300 feet of the property line of the applicant's proposed location as they appear on the most recent applicable tax list, notwithstanding that the land of the abutter or resident is located in another municipality.
-A copy of this mailed notice is labeled and attached as "Attachment C." Please redact the name of any abutter or resident in this notice.
+- 6. A copy of the community outreach notice containing the time, place, and subject matter of the meeting, including the proposed address of the ME or MTC was mailed at least seven (7) calendar days prior to the community outreach meeting to abutters of the proposed address, and residents within 300 feet of the property line of the applicant's proposed location as they appear on the most recent applicable tax list, notwithstanding that the land of the abutter or resident is located in another municipality.
+A copy of this mailed notice is labeled and attached as "Attachment C." Please redact the name of any abutter or resident in this notice. - a.
+Date notice(s) mailed:

-- 7. The applicant presented information at the Community Outreach Meeting, which at a minimum included the following: - a.
+The applicant presented information at the Community Outreach Meeting, which at a

+- minimum included the following: - a.
 The type(s) of ME or MTC to be located at the proposed address; - b.
 Information adequate to demonstrate that the location will be maintained securely; - c.
 Steps to be taken by the ME or MTC to prevent diversion to minors; - d.
 A plan by the ME or MTC to positively impact the community; and - e.
 Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - 8.
 Community members were permitted to ask questions and receive answers from representatives of the ME or MTC.

 Name of applicant:

 Flower Power Growers, Inc.

 Name of applicant's authorized representative:

 John J. Stobierski, Secretary

 Signature of applicant's authorized representative:

-12/5/20

-11 A Hackment A"
+1) A Hackment

+na Heilman finished first overall to pace her team in a meet against Frontjer outh Deerfield.